How Inclusion, Equity, and Diversity Strategies Impact Fundraising

 Fundraisers are the beacons of light and hope that illuminate the path to the good work needed in the world today.
 Philanthropists are those journeying along that path, arm-in-arm with fundraisers, battling inequity and the issues facing our society.

 Yet, while many strides have been made over the past few decades, both of these groups can often lack all of the essential elements of diversity, equity, and inclusion.

-I believe that people change systems and that it is the individual change that informs the whole.
+I believe that people change systems and that it is individual change that informs the whole.
 This is why the same historical and cultural challenges that have held back Diversity, Equity, and Inclusion (DEI) in so many aspects of our personal lives are also mirrored in much of the nonprofit sector.

 In the past year, we’ve seen myriad DEI commitments from the corporate sector, individuals, philanthropic entities, nonprofits themselves, as well as many other industries, yet accountability and data-backed progress is unfortunately lacking.
-True inclusion and equal representation of all people requires overhauling both systems and ways of thinking.
+True inclusion and equal representation of all people require overhauling both systems and ways of thinking.

-While there are various acronyms for this work—ranging from DEI, EDI, EDIB, JEDI, you name it—I believe that inclusion comes first.
+While there are various acronyms for this work—ranging from DEI, EDI, EDIB, and JEDI, you name it—I believe that inclusion comes first.
 So, with my company and the organizations I lead, our work is called IED because an organization, company, or other entity can have all of the diversity numbers in the world, but until everyone feels included and that there is a place and voice for them, it is all for naught.

 Learn How to Build Donor Diversity in Your Nonprofit